Welcome!

 Learning in Our Watershed™ is an adaptable three-touch model with hybrid options for on-site and distance learning, designed to create pathways for kids to enjoy, understand and connect with nature and history in exciting ways by facilitating outdoor activity, experiential learning, and cultural heritage exercises.
 Teachers can self-select from a variety of activities in each of the three touch points to customize a field trip specific to their learning objectives and subject matter.

-Funding for LIOW is made possible by the National Parks Foundation, National Parks Service, and donations from community sponsors and donors.
+Funding for LIOW is made possible by the National Parks Foundation, National Parks Service, Nutrien, and donations from community sponsors and donors.

 Eligibility